Tajin Seasoning: Popular Mexican Chili-Lime Seasoning

 - 1 teaspoon of lime zest

-- Quarter teaspoon garlic powder, onion powder, grounded coriander, salt, cayenne pepper powder
+- 1/4 teaspoon each of garlic powder, onion powder, grounded coriander, salt, cayenne pepper powder

 - 1/8th teaspoon sugar